 When I hear this, I get worried.

-While technology partially solves traceability shutterstock_2090956546solutions and requires input from the IT department, the real solution is usually more nuanced.
+While technology partially solves traceability solutions and requires input from the IT department, the real solution is usually more nuanced.
 Throwing a new software service provider, a new software application or a new piece of hardware at the problem is only part of the solution.
 I’d encourage anyone that thinks they will solve this problem with technology alone to look a little deeper.

 Then there are the process issues.